 Trump was permanently de-platformed from Twitter following the Capitol riots on Jan 6.
 In a tweet, the blue-bird social media platforms stated that “after close review of recent Tweets,” Trump’s account would be suspended permanently “due to the risk of further incitement of violence.”
 At the time the former president was banned from Twitter, Trump had more than 89 million followers and would be his go-to online platform where he would announce breaking news or unleash his wrath on those who crossed him.

-Other big tech platforms began to follow Twitter’s footsteps, with Facebook indefinitely suspending Trump’s account on both Facebook and Instagram platforms a week later.
-After Twitter and Facebook actions, Google then suspended Trump’s YouTube channel, Reddit banned some pro-Trump forums, with Snapchat, which had already limited Trump’s activity on its network, announced that it would permanently ban his account on his final day of his presidency.
+Other big tech platforms began to follow Twitter’s footsteps, with Facebook indefinitely suspending Trump’s account on both Facebook and Instagram platforms just a week later.
+After Twitter and Facebook actions, Google then suspended Trump’s YouTube channel.
+Reddit also banned some pro-Trump forums, while Snapchat, who had prior limited Trump’s activity on its network, announced that it would permanently ban his account on his final day of his presidency.

 It’s unknown at the moment if the newly debuted online space will be a temporary means to communicate with supporters until his highly anticipated own social media platform is fully launched.